WhoeverIWannaBe/alx-low_level_programming/0x00-hello_world/README.md

 2-assembler : Fenerates assembly code of C and saves as output file of same name as .s file extension

 3-name : Compiles C file and creates an executable named cisfun

+4-puts.c : Prints a specific sentence using the puts function

+5-printf.c : Prints a specific sentence using the printf function